Gunman in Florida Gym Shooting Known As Skilled Personal Trainer

-The man who allegedly opened fire at an upscale gym at a shopping mall in Coral Gables, Fla. over the weekend — killing one person and injuring another — was known as a well-liked personal trainer.
+The man who allegedly opened fire at an upscale gym at a shopping mall in Coral Gables, Fla. over the weekend — killing two of his coworkers — was known as a well-liked personal trainer.

 Those who knew Abeku Wilson, who turned the gun on himself after the shooting at the Equinox gym in the Merrick Park shopping center on Saturday, said he was friendly, positive and reserved, the Miami Herald reported.